ooghre/MovieRez/README.md

 # MovieRez

-A FastAPI-based movie reservation system.
+A FastAPI-based movie reservation system by Toby Oghre.

 ## Setup